 Want more Insights from SAS?
 Subscribe to our Insights newsletter.
 Or check back often to get more insights on the topics you care about, including analytics, big data, data management, marketing, and risk & fraud.

 What big data has brought to the privacy discussion

-When Facebook had an 18-minute outage in 2014, it cost them about $400,000 (or $22,000 per minute).
+When Facebook had an 18-minute outage, it cost them about $400,000 (or $22,000 per minute).
 Granted, this is just a drop in the bucket for Facebook, but if you include the revenue lost by all the businesses using Facebook Ads, that number gets a whole lot bigger – for just 18 minutes.
 There’s no question that advertising is big money, but behavioral online advertising is even bigger money – and companies like Facebook and Google get that.